Copenhagen Business School

 - Top 10 in Corporate Knights Global Green MBA rankings

 Full-time MBA Program Profile

 About the Program CBS Full-time MBA is at the cutting-edge of lifelong learning and leadership development for executives and professionals.
 We believe that managers can only create value for their companies when their management knowledge is leveraged by personal competencies.
 Developing competencies – skills development – is a natural part of the quality assurance of the CBS Full-time MBA.

 Content The one-year Full-time MBA at CBS provides graduates with a strong business perspective combining real-life cases with a critical approach to theories, concepts and methods of managerial decision-making.
-Taught entirely in English, the 12-month program comprises 13 core courses, 6 electives and strongly emphasizes Leadership, Entrepreneurship and Practical Skills.
+Taught entirely in English, the 12-month program comprises 12 core courses, five electives and strongly emphasizes Leadership, Entrepreneurship and Practical Business Skills.